jacobjerryarackal/SpaceX-clone/README.md

 ## How to Run

-- To run nextjs : npm run dev
+- To run NextJs : npm run dev
 - To run MongoDB : npm run devstart

 ## Deploy on Vercel